-Figure 88 Opening the Specification dialog of a selected package
+Figure 88 Opening the Specification dialog of a selected package will appear in the notification window on OWL export.

-- 3. Scroll down to URI, or type "URI" in the search field at the bottom of page. - Note A default URI will be set for new concept modeling projects and newly created concept models.
+3. Scroll down to URI, or type "URI" in the search field at the bottom of page.

+Note A default URI will be set for new concept modeling projects and newly created concept models.
 Updating the URI to match your ontology is recommended.
 For situations in which a URI has not been set, or the default has not been changed, a warning message